MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Appendix

 \item \textbf{Embed-M}: A RAG system using the embedding model Qwen3-Embedding-0.6B for vector-based retrieval.
 For a dialogue, each message is encoded and stored as a separate retrieval entry, together with the dialogue ID and its position within the dialogue.

 \item \textbf{Embed-S}: Similar to Embed-M, but each full dialogue is encoded and stored as a single retrieval entry, indexed by the corresponding question.

 \item \textbf{A-Mem}~\citep{xu2025mem}: An agentic memory system for LLM agents, designed to dynamically organize and evolve memories rather than relying on fixed structures.
+A-Mem consists of three major modules: memory note construction, dynamic memory linking for continual evolution, and memory retrieval.
+Specifically, A-Mem uses an LLM to extract a structured memory note for each input text and encodes these notes into embeddings.
+It then uses embedding similarity to retrieve the most relevant existing memories, constructs memory links between them, and updates linked memories jointly via LLM prompting.
+During inference, the most relevant memory notes are retrieved and subsequently incorporated into the context to augment the model’s generation.
 We adopt its official implementation with the provided APIs for adding and deleting memories, and use the default embedding model all-MiniLM-L6-v2.
 Following its implementation on the LoCoMo dataset, each message of a dialogue is stored as an independent memory entry, along with the dialogue ID and the message position.